 Social media advertisements aimed at unknown consumers to find their potential customers are built on the so-called “evergreen” principle.
 This means the ads have a vague end date and will run for at least a few months.
 These ads aim to continually find new potential customers who can be driven to purchase with follow-up marketing messages.
 Usually, the minimum daily budget for ads is 5-10€/day, and 3-23 ads can run simultaneously, depending on the budget and market size.

-POTENTIAL CUSTOMER
+2

-STAGE 2
+THE POTENTIAL CUSTOMER

-The next part of the permanent connection model represents various marketing solutions, tactics and ideas for calling a potential customer who has learned a lot about you thanks to your conscious actions in the first part.
+The next part of the Permanent Connection Model represents various marketing solutions, tactics and ideas for calling a potential customer who has learned a lot about you thanks to your conscious actions in the first part.
 This is a person who has come across your content in some way and is aware that your brand can be the solution to his problem.
-This is the moment where we as a company should start not talking about the problem more broadly but about the fact that we have a solution to this problem.
+This is the moment where you as a company should start not talking about the problem more broadly but about the fact that you have a solution to this problem.

-In the digital world, this means that if the customer has realized the existence of a problem, he has seen that you offer a solution to this problem, then he is ready for the next step - he is prepared to catch your targeted ads.
+In the digital world, this means that if the customer has realized the existence of a problem, he has seen that you offer a solution to this problem, then he is ready for the next step – he is prepared to catch your targeted ads.
 Since our book aims to be a clear and specific tool for the job, we will focus on certain digital marketing tools that have helped us successfully move from the prospect side.

-So, when it comes to recruiting potential customers into customers, only one thing really matters - how well your solution speaks to them, and as we know.
-However, our problems may all be relatively similar, but the ideal solutions are different.
-To attract potential customers, creating suitable advertisements that meet their needs is essential.
-We will make high-quality contact if we offer the right solutions to real problems.
-The potential customer will likely become our regular customers or even brand ambassador.
-However, our customer base may not be permanent if we lure people into buying with poor advertising messages - constant discounts, challenges and other baiting tactics.
-Because it is not a real problem for them.
+So, when it comes to recruiting potential customers into customers, only one thing really matters – how well your solution speaks to them.
+Although all customers’ problems may be relatively similar, the ideal solutions are different.
+To attract potential customers, it is essential to create suitable advertisements that meet their needs.
+You will make high-quality contact if you offer the right solutions to real problems.
+The potential customer will likely become your regular customers or even brand ambassador.
+However, your customer base may not be permanent if you lure people into buying with poor advertising messages – constant discounts, challenges and other baiting tactics.
+Because these tactics do not solve a real problem for them.

 The development of the copywriting side, aftermarket tactics, proper channels, and smart strategies are the most important for a potential client.